Irys-xyz/js-sdk/README.md

 ## What is Irys?

-[Irys](https://irys.xyz/) is the first L1 programmable datachain, designed to optimize data storage and execution.
+[Irys](https://irys.xyz/) is the world's first L1 programmable datachain, designed to .
 On Irys, you can upload onchain data, deploy smart contracts, and those smart contracts can access and perform verifiable computations on onchain data.

 This Irys Bundler SDK is for uploading onchain data.